BCDevOps/mobile-cicd-agent/README.md

 See the [API documentation](https://github.com/bcdevops/mobile-cicd-api.git/README.md) on how to setup and run supplemental services like minio.

-Create an `.env` file on the root folder with the folloping variables:
+Create an `.env` file on the root folder with the following variables:

 ```console
 NODE_ENV=development